 Police will continue to have a presence at the schools, Foley said after the meeting.
 He did not elaborate on specifics, citing security reasons.

-During the meeting, he reported to the board that the day had gone smoothly.
-Foley also sent an email letter to parents, giving them an update and encouraging them to make appointments before visiting school buildings as another measure to increase security.
+During the meeting, he reported to the board that the day had gone smoothly. giving them an update and encouraging them to make appointments before visiting school buildings as another measure to increase security.
 Click here to read the letter.

 The board discussed security at Richland Elementary, where plans are on the drawing board to improve the entrance to make it more secure.
 Visitors entering the building now pass into a "blind area" that cannot be seen by the main-office staff.